Capital Health Plan's Vision for Quality

 - EQUITABLE: providing a consistent level of care for all members.

 Improving Services for Members

 CHP's quality improvement (QI) activities focus on improving the health status and satisfaction of our members.
-In 2012, CHP made considerable progress toward achieving the short and long-term goals for clinical and service quality and patient safety that were outlined in our work plan.
+In 2015, CHP made considerable progress toward achieving the short and long-term goals for clinical and service quality and patient safety that were outlined in our work plan.
 CHP has continued a quality initiative to decrease avoidable hospital readmissions.
-Capital Health Plan is the highest ranked Commercial and Medicare health plan in Florida, and the number 3 ranked Commercial plan in the nation by the National Committee for Quality Assurance (NCQA) in “NCQA’s Health Insurance Plan Rankings 2012-2013”.
-The Center for Medicare and Medicaid Services (CMS) has awarded CHP’s Medicare plan with a 4.5 Star Rating for 2013.
+Capital Health Plan is the highest ranked Commercial and Medicare health plan in Florida, and has a rating of 5 on a scale of 1-5 from the National Committee for Quality Assurance (NCQA) for the 2015 Health Insurance Plan Ratings.
+The Center for Medicare and Medicaid Services (CMS) has also awarded CHP’s Medicare plan with a 5 Star Rating.

 Accreditation and Quality Report Cards

 The National Committee for Quality Assurance (NCQA) is an independent, not-for-profit organization dedicated to assessing and reporting on the quality of health plans.
 CHP has maintained an Excellent Accreditation Rating, the highest accreditation rating possible from NCQA for fifteen years.
 Click on the NCQA web-site above to request a report card for CHP.
 The report card will display how well CHP is currently rated for specific topics such as Staying Healthy, Living with Illness, Access & Service and Qualified Providers.